Pulmonaria | The Spotted Spring Flower Known as Lungwort

 Gardening Advice

-Pulmonaria is hardy and easy to grow, but providing the right conditions helps maximize its beauty.
-Below are key points for successful cultivation:
+Pulmonaria is hardy and easy to grow, but providing the right environment enhances its beauty.
+Below are some growing points:

 Light

-Thrives in partial to full shade.
-Too much direct sunlight may scorch its leaves, so dappled sunlight or shaded spots are ideal.
+Prefers partial to full shade.
+Too much direct sunlight can scorch the leaves, so dappled light is ideal.

 Watering